Skip to Main Content

 For at least one year in 1912, the Meredith Boosters existed as a club.

-Unlikely as it seems based on all these calls and cheers being promoted, apparently not all students were as enthusiastic about school spirit.
-Mattie Mae Elmore (Class of 1912") opined in the December 10, 1910 Acorn that there was a "deficiency in.... enthusiastic loyalty."
+Unlikely as it seems based on all these calls and cheers being promoted, apparently not all students were convinced that school spirits were as high as they could be.
+Mattie Mae Elmore (Class of 1912) opined in the December 10, 1910 Acorn that there was a "deficiency in.... enthusiastic loyalty."
 She suggested that a "few lively, enthusistic college songs, known and sung by the whole school, would soon work wonders....
-We should at least have our own songs and yells, known and loved by every student.""
+We should at least have our own songs and yells, known and loved by every student."

 Four cheers appeared on this page as well, including: